On expansions for nonlinear systems, error estimates and convergence issues: Introduction

 When $X(t)$ is piecewise constant, for example with values $X_1$ for $t \in [0,1]$ and $X_2$ for $t \in [1,2]$, one has formally, $x(2) = e^{X_2}e^{X_1}x(0)$.
 Hence, the computation of solutions to \eqref{ydot.xy} has a deep link with the famous Campbell \cite{MR1576434}, Baker \cite{MR1575931}, Hausdorff \cite{hausdorff1906symbolische}, Dynkin \cite{MR0030962} formula (``CBHD formula'' in the sequel).

 This formula has a long and rich history which involves forgotten contributions of other authors such as Schur, Poincaré, Pascal or Yosida.
-As noted by Bourbaki in \cite{MR782480}, ``chacun considère que les démonstrations de ses prédécesseurs ne sont pas convaincantes''.
+As noted by Bourbaki in \cite{MR782480}, ``\emph{chacun considère que les démonstrations de ses prédécesseurs ne sont pas convaincantes}'' {(each one considers that the proofs of his predecessors are not convincing)}.
 We therefore encourage the reader to dive into the fascinating retrospectives~\cite{MR2913666} and~\cite{MR2883818} to understand the progressive construction of its proof throughout the decades.
 This formula is a formal identity expressing the product of the exponentials of two (non-commutative) indeterminates $X_1$ and $X_2$ as the single exponential of a series of Lie brackets (i.e.\ nested commutators) of these indeterminates, of which the first terms are well-known:

 When more than two exponentials are multiplied, say $e^{X_1}$ through $e^{X_n}$, one can of course iterate the formula \eqref{cbh.1} with itself to formally express the product of $n$ exponentials as the single exponential of a complicated series.
 Letting $n \to +\infty$, one is lead to computing a continuous product of exponentials, which corresponds, heuristically, to solving \eqref{ydot.xy}.